Loop Grassmannians of quivers and affine quantum groups: Abstract

 \section{Abstract}

 We construct for each choice of a quiver $Q$, a cohomology theory $A$ and a poset $P$ a ``loop Grassmannian'' $\GG^P(Q,A)$.
 This generalizes loop Grassmannians of semisimple groups and the loop Grassmannians of based quadratic forms.
-The addition of a ```dilation'' torus $\DD\sub\Gm^2$ gives a quantization $\GG^P_\DD(Q,A)$.
-The construction is motivated by the program of introducing an inner cohomology theory in algebraic geometry adequate for the Geometric Langlands program \cite{Mi} and on the construction of affine quantum groups from generalized cohomologies \cite{YZell}.
+The addition of a ```dilation'' torus $\DD\sub \Gmt$ gives a quantization $\GG^P_\DD(Q,A)$.
+This construction is motivated by the program of introducing an inner cohomology theory in algebraic geometry adequate for the Geometric Langlands program \cite{Mi} and on the construction of affine quantum groups from generalized cohomology theories \cite{YZell}.

-It is a pleasure for I.M. to mention just a few transformative effects of personalities of Sasha Beilinson and Vitya Ginzburg.
+I.M. is very happy for opportunity to mention just a few transformative effects of personalities of Sasha Beilinson and Vitya Ginzburg.
 I.M.'s understanding of possibilities of being a mathematician have been upturned through Bernstein's talk at Park City and Beilinson's talks in Boston.
-A part of the magic was that mathematics was alive, high on ideas, low on ownership and each talk would open some topic in mathematics for thinking, almost regardless of one's preparation.
+A part of the magic was that mathematics was alive, high on ideas, low on ownership and each talk would open for thinking some topic in mathematics, almost regardless of one's preparation.
 Before meeting Ginzburg, I.M. has come to view him as a smarter twin brother in mathematical tastes.
 Of biggest influence on I.M. was Ginzburg's paper on loop Grassmannians that offered a new kind of mathematics, orchestrated by an explosion of geometric ideas.

 \setse{-1} \se{ Introduction } For a semisimple algebraic group $G$ of ADE type, the corresponding quiver $Q$ is used to study representations of $G$, its loop group $G((t))$ and their quantum versions.
 Here we reconstruct from $Q$ the loop Grassmannian $\GG(G)$ of $G$.
-Our goal is to do the same for the enveloping algebra of the central extension $\fg\af$ of the loop Lie algebra $\fg((t))$ and some representations of this central extension.
+This construction produces a candidate for the loop Grassmannian Kac-Moody extensions $\fg\af$ of loop Lie algebras $\fg((t))$ and should provide a tool to study its representations.

-\sss{} An advantage of the quiver approach is that it works in large generality.
+\sss{ Loop Grassmannians associated to quivers } An advantage of the quiver approach is that it works in large generality.
 It provides a ``loop Grassmannian'' $\GG_\DD^P(Q,A)$ associated to the data of an arbitrary quiver $Q$, a cohomology theory $A$, a poset $P$ and a torus $\DD$ of dilations.
-Intuitively, a quiver $Q$ should provide a ``grouplike'' object $G(Q)$ though at the moment we only see objects that should correspond to (quantization of) its affinization.
+Intuitively, a quiver $Q$ should provide a ``grouplike'' object $G(Q,A)$ though at the moment we only see objects that should correspond to (quantization of) its affinization.